bitemyapp/learnhaskell/README.md

 # How to learn Haskell

-This is my recommended path for learning Haskell.
+This is a recommended path for learning Haskell based on experience helping others.

 ## For non-English speakers